gsomgsom/blog/posts/downwell-trails.md

     <img src="https://github.com/adonaac/blog/raw/master/images/dw-11.gif"/>
 </p>

 Let's go part by part.
 First the `map` function.
 This is a function that takes some value named `old_value`, two values named `old_min` and `old_max` representing the range that `old_value` can take, and two other values named `new_min` and `new_max`, representing the desired new range.
-With all this it returns a new value that corresponds to `old_value`, but if it were in `new_min`, `new_max` ranged.
+With all this it returns a new value that corresponds to `old_value`, but if it were in the `new_min`, `new_max` range.
 For instance, if we do `map(0.5, 0, 1, 0, 100)` we'll get `50` back.
 If we do `map(0.5, 0, 1, 200, -200)` we'll get `0` back.
 If we do `map(0.5, 0, 1, -200, 100)` we'll get `-50` back.
 And so on...

 We use this function to calculate the variables `self.xm` and `self.ym`.
 These variables will be used as multiplication factors to change the size of the ellipse we're drawing.
-One thing to keep in mind is that when drawing the ellipse we're first rotating everything by `self.angle`, this means that we should always consider what we want to happen when drawing as if we were at angle `0` (to the right), because all other angles will just happen automatically because of how we're rotating.
+One thing to keep in mind is that when drawing the ellipse we're first rotating everything by `self.angle`, this means that we should always consider what we want to happen when drawing as if we were at angle `0` (to the right), because all other angles will just happen automatically from that.

 Practically, this means that we should consider the changes in shape of our ellipse from a horizontal perspective.
 So when the game object is going really fast we want the ellipse to stretch horizontally and shrink vertically, which means that the values we find for `self.xm` and `self.ym` have to reflect that.
 As you can see, for `self.xm`, when `self.vmag` is `0` we get `1` back, and when it's `20` we get `2`, meaning, when `self.vmag` is `20` we double the size of the ellipse horizontally, bringing it up to `30`.
 For `self.vmag` values greater than that we increase it even more.
 Similar logic applies to `self.ym` and how it shrinks.